-The appointed engineer shall be responsible for the compilation of monthly materials and laboratory reports.
+The appointed Employer's Agent shall be responsible for the compilation of monthly materials and laboratory reports.
 These reports shall be in accordance with the Client's guideline documents.
-The site laboratory Service Provider must supply the necessary information to be included in the report. but it will be the sole responsibility of the engineer to ensure that the information provided is true and correct.
-These reports shall be submitted to the Client's relevant Project Manager on a monthly basis. for the duration of the works contract.
+The site laboratory Consulting Engineer must supply the necessary information to be included in the report, but it will be the sole responsibility of the Employer's Agent to ensure that the information provided is true and correct.
+These reports shall be submitted to the Client's relevant Project Manager monthly, for the duration of the works contract.
 The reports shall be submitted in hard copy format.
 The reports shall reach the Client by no later than the 7th of the month.
 No additional payment will be made for this.